CHarrison7/HospitalSystem/README.md

 # Checkpoint 3:

--added api gateway
+- added api gateway
--added kafka for messaging
+- added kafka for messaging
--added serviceAdministeredEvent model for use with Kafka messaging -added Zipkin and Micrometer for tracing
+- added serviceAdministeredEvent model for use with Kafka messaging
+- added Zipkin and Micrometer for tracing
--partial deployment to Amazon AWS...RDS/EKS/ECS created, docker images pushed, but non-functional and wasn't able to demonstrate
+- partial deployment to Amazon AWS...RDS/EKS/ECS created, docker images pushed, but non-functional and wasn't able to demonstrate

 * Was unable to get Security to work